 The SW1X Audio Design™ philosophy is based on 3 complementary principles: 1.
-Materials & Components Choice, 2.
-Circuit Design and 3.
-Harmonic Matching.
+Elegance of Circuit Design, 2.
+Quality of Materials & Components and 3.
+Degree of Harmonic Matching.
 In order to achieve maximum sound quality of music we adhere to the following:

 There are no perfect components, parts or materials!
 Therefore, the sound of a recording cannot be improved but only degraded by the quantity and quality of components.
 Hence the only best possible performance can be achieved when fewer and only highest quality components & materials are employed.
 One can focus on the choice of materials & components, only when the whole circuit becomes elegant and simple.
 Discriminating between good and bad parts becomes easier when there are only a few parts in the circuit.
 At SW1X Audio Design™, the circuit design remains very similar at all performance levels.
 The musical performance at each price level is defined by the quality of the components & materials, the sophistication of the power supply circuit and the harmonic balance thereof!